Pros and cons of a revolving credit facility for UK businesses

 3. Flexibility that matches your cash flow

-You can draw £30,000 in October, repay £20,000 in November, draw £50,000 in December, and repay the lot by February, according to your actual cash flow rather than a fixed schedule.
-This lets you manage working capital dynamically rather than being locked into predetermined repayment dates.
+Business cash flow is rarely linear.
+You can draw £30,000 in October, repay £20,000 in November, draw £50,000 in December, and repay the lot by February, according to your actual cash flow.
+This is the cash flow story we tell in how revolving credit protects your cash flow.

 4. No reapplication required

 Once approved, your facility stays open.
-As long as you're within your limit, you can draw and repay as many times as you need during the facility's term.
-This eliminates the friction, time cost, and credit-impact of repeat loan applications every time you need capital.
+As long as you’re within your limit, you can draw and repay as many times as you need during the facility’s term.

 5. Preserves cash reserves for true emergencies